ibm-cloud-docs/speech-to-text/features.md

 -   Reduces latency.
 Recognition results arrive faster because the service sends them directly to the client.
 The HTTP interface requires four distinct requests and connections to achieve the same results.
 -   Reduces network utilization.
 The WebSocket protocol is lightweight.
 It requires only a single connection to perform live-speech recognition.
 -   Enables audio to be streamed directly from browsers (HTML5 WebSocket clients) to the service.
--   Returns results as soon as they are available when you use a next-generation model or request interim results.
+-   Returns results as soon as they are available when you use a large speech model, next-generation model or request interim results.

 ## Using speech recognition parameters
 {: #features-parameters}